tl;dr Link to heading

 The build time drops to about 2.5 minutes.
 If you’re paying for build minutes or worried about build timeouts, give rocker/r-ubuntu a look.

-renv + PPAs
+renv + PPAs Link to heading

 Make sure to add the .Rprofile generated by renv to your .dockerignore file; otherwise renv will install itself when your R process starts, and your script will be unable to find your packages.

-reasonable next steps
+reasonable next steps Link to heading

-better error handling
+better error handling Link to heading

 Plumber is pretty graceful about generating 500 errors if there are bugs in your endpoint code, but more thoughtful error handling is never a bad thing.

-make it a package
+make it a package Link to heading

 There’s an example plumber api package on the RStudio Solutions Engineering Github page, which illustrates how to deploy API code as a package.